 - Successfully secured trademark protection for consumer goods company, overcoming merely descriptive refusal.

-- Counseled consumer goods company in prosecution of consumer brand name and enforcement issues in 90 countries worldwide.
+- Counseled consumer goods company in prosecution of consumer brand name and enforcement issues in nearly 150 countries worldwide.

 - Clothing retailers and manufacturers

 - Consumer goods and health products